Discontinuous Hamiltonian Monte Carlo for discrete parameters and discontinuous likelihoods: Theoretical properties of discontinuous

-Consider the transition probability of (multiple iterations of) DHMC based on the integrator of Algorithm~\ref{alg:dhmc_integrator}.
+Reducible behaviors in \hmc{} are rarely observed in practice despite the subtleties in theoretical analysis \citep{livingstone16, bou2017randomized-hmc, durmus2017hmc-convergence}.
+However, care needs to be taken when applying the coordinate-wise integrator for \dhmc{}; its use with a fixed stepsize $\epsilon$ results in a reducible Markov chain which is not ergodic.
+To see the issue, consider the transition probability of multiple iterations of \dhmc{} based on the integrator of Algorithm~\ref{alg:dhmc_integrator}.
 Given the initial state $\btheta_0$, the integrator of Algorithm~\ref{alg:coord_integrator_with_laplace_mom} moves the $i$-th coordinate of $\btheta$ only by the distance $\pm \epsilon m_i^{-1}$ regardless of the values of the momentum variable.
 The transition probability in the $\btheta$-space with $\p$ marginalized out, therefore, is supported on a grid

 where $\btheta_J$ as in \eqref{eq:disc_indiices} denotes the coordinates of $\btheta$ with discontinuous conditionals.